Ardy Lightfoot

-is a platform game released on the Super Nintendo Entertainment System in 1993 in Japan and 1994 in the west.
+is a 2D side-scrolling platform game released on the Super Nintendo Entertainment System in 1993 in Japan and 1994 in the west.
 It was developed by ASCII and published by Titus France in North America and Europe.

 Gameplay

 Ardy and Pec go to the Mining Town Ablaze, the first level.

-Ardy Lightfoot is a side-scrolling platform game where you can control title character anthropomorphic fox Ardy and his little friend, who's is a blue creature by the named Pec, who can be used as a weapon, or can take the role of various other helpful devices like a red hot air balloon or an orange spiked rock wall destroyer.
-If Ardy is hit by an enemy, Pec will dissolve, and can only be retrieved by finding a treasure chest.
-If Ardy is without his best friend, he can still attack by bouncing on his own tail.
-He can also protect himself temporarily by hiding behind a clear mirror which can easily get pulled out of his pocket at anytime.
+The game controls anthropomorphic title character ferret Ardy and his friend, a blue creature named Pec.
+Pec is able to transform, taking on forms such as a weapon, a red hot air balloon, or a rock wall destroyer.
+These forms allow Pec to be used both for combat and for solving environmental puzzles.
+If Ardy is hit by an enemy, Pec dissolves and can only be retrieved by finding a treasure chest.
+Without Pec, Ardy is still able to attack by bouncing on his own tail.
+He can also protect himself temporarily by hiding behind a clear mirror.

 Plot

 The sacred rainbow has shattered into seven crystal pieces, and it is up to Ardy to obtain them all.
 Whoever collects all seven crystal pieces will receive a wish.
 The evil King Visconti has already gotten one crystal piece, and he is searching for the other pieces.
 To this end, he sends out his followers, including Beecroft, Catry and many others.
 Ardy is assisted by friends along the way, like the unnamed elder, Nina, and a mysterious adventurer named Don Jacoby.

 Although the ending screen says "To be continued", no sequel was ever made.